nichin79/csv-parser-php/README.md

-# CSV handler for PHP
+# CSV parser for PHP

 See example.php